Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_2_plan.md

 #### Outcome goals

 * XML looks like a string (and it’s defined that way in the spec), but it’s really a tree.
 This requires workarounds not only in the markup, but also in the query.
+* How XML copes with limitations of the tree as a document model
+* What’s so bad about work-arounds and relying on application-level semantics?

 #### Reading